 Cambridge has the highest proportion per capita of start-ups in the UK, while University of Cambridge spin-outs raised over $2bn in capital between 2013 and 2017, topping the global lists.
 While the region is highly inventive and entrepreneurial, major business investments and corporate deals have seen well in excess of £1bn of private capital pour into the cluster.
 Whether through collaborations such as Microbiotica with Genentech, Mission Therapeutics with Abbvie and Crescendo Biologics with Takeda, significant fund raised including CMR Surgical, Artios, Acacia Therapeutics or Nasdaq IPO’s such as Bicycle Therapeutics.
 Numerous signs point to a significant maturing asset and company pipeline in the cluster, and a comprehensive portfolio of opportunity in which to engage.

 Where brilliant minds meet investment

 This combination of capacity for innovation and comprehensive portfolio of opportunity and proven excellence, allows Cambridge to compete with global leaders such as Boston and San Diego.
-The ecosystem continues to benefit from a supportive Government policy and investment strategy, with recent public commitments to develop the “Oxford-Cambridge Arc” as one of the most exciting economic growth opportunities globally, according to Robert Jenrick (Minister of State at the Treasury – November 2018).
+The ecosystem continues to benefit from a supportive Government policy and investment strategy, with recent public commitments to develop the “Pan Regional Partnership (PRP - formerly known as OxCam Arc)” as one of the most exciting economic growth opportunities globally, according to Robert Jenrick (Minister of State at the Treasury – November 2018).
 In turn, this long-term public support has made the cluster attractive to private capital, funding a maturing pipeline of advanced therapeutics, precision medicines and health technologies.

 Such committed funding of basic research and commercialisation ensures that Cambridge attracts the best minds and entrepreneurs to continue this success.